How do you start a new song from scratch?

 Sometimes a good loop is all you need to get started.

-And if you feel that using loops is cheating, it's really not.
-Especially when you can use them for inspiration then replace them with your own sounds and ideas later.
+If you feel that using loops is cheating, it's really not.
+Especially when you can use them for inspiration and replace them with your own sounds and ideas later.

 You can chop them up, add effects to them, change their key and make them your own.
 They really are a great way to start new tracks quickly and easily.